KiranLDA/PAMLr/README.md

 ```
 <img align="center" src="https://raw.githubusercontent.com/KiranLDA/PAMLr/master/graphics/classification_thershold.png">

-This will give you various information.
-It will tell you how the data were classidied in `type`.
-It will also give you a `timetable` of when the bird was flying, with start and end times, and the duration of this flight in hours.
+This will give the user various information.
+It will tell the user how the data were classidied in `type`.
+It will also give the user a `timetable` of when the bird was flying, with start and end times, and the duration of this flight in hours.
 This can be manipulated as needed.
-It then also gives you the `classification` of each time point and specified what each classification stands for, which value represents `low_activity`, `high_activity`, `migration` or `no_activity`.
+It then also gives the user the `classification` of each time point and specified what each classification stands for, which value represents `low_activity`, `high_activity`, `migration` or `no_activity`.
 And finally what the `threshold` was between high and low activity.

 ```r
 behaviour